GIFTS THAT MAKE AN IMPACT AFTER YOUR LIFETIME

-A simple and very popular way to make a significant future gift to Grace Place is to include it in your Will.
+Bequests A simple and very popular way to make a significant future gift to Grace Place is to include it in your Will.
 You may state that Grace Place will receive a percentage of your estate, a fixed dollar amount, or the residue of your estate.
-Please call us and we can assist you with the proper wording for this type of gift.
+We can assist you with the proper wording for this type of gift.

-Charitable Gift Annuities are simple contracts that pay the donor a fixed percentage based on their age at the time of the gift.
-Custom illustrations can be made for you at no charge by calling or emailing Grace Place’s Director of Development.
+Charitable Gift Annuity Charitable Gift Annuities are simple contracts that pay the donor a fixed percentage based on their age at the time of the gift.
 Lifetime income and tax benefits are valued by donors of charitable gift annuities.
-We're happy to assist you.
+Custom illustrations can be made for you at no charge.

-Similar to charitable gift annuities, charitable remainder trusts also pay lifetime income to the donor and provide tax savings.
-The advantages of charitable remainder trusts are the options not afforded charitable gift annuities, such as setting a fixed percentage, setting a fixed annual payout amount, and opting for "make up" provisions.
-Call us today to get started.
+Charitable Remainder Trust Similar to charitable gift annuities, charitable remainder trusts also pay lifetime income to the donor and provide tax savings.
+The advantages of charitable remainder trusts are the options not afforded charitable gift annuities, such as setting a fixed percentage, setting a fixed annual payout amount and opting for “make up” provisions.

-Similar to charitable remainder trust, these gift plans provide lifetime income, tax savings, and pay to the donor a fixed percentage of the trust's value.
+Charitable Annuity Trust Similar to charitable remainder trust, these gift plans provide lifetime income, tax savings and pay to the donor a fixed percentage of the trust’s value.
 Additional options are available.
-Please call us today to learn all of your options when establishing a planned gift.